-Finally, four-quarter averages of HCAHPS linear scores are rounded to integer values using standard rounding rules, as follows:
+The four-quarter averages of HCAHPS linear scores are rounded to integer values (whole numbers) using standard rounding rules, as follows:

-Let X represent the unrounded four-quarter average for an HCAHPS linear score.
-If X is less than [X.5], then round down to nearest whole integer.
-If X is equal to or greater than [X.5], then round up to nearest whole integer.
+If the unrounded four-quarter average is less than [X.5], then round down to nearest whole integer.
+If the unrounded four-quarter average is equal to or greater than [X.5], then round up to nearest whole integer.